 However, lots of users who have put the two devices head-to-head believe Google Assistant could be the smarter of the two.
-And, with Google's A.I. learning experience, it has the biggest potential for the future.
+And, with Google's A.I. learning experience, and wider variety of voices than Alexa, it has the biggest potential for the future.

 Amazon Echo: the different models compared

 Let’s kick off with the smart speaker that started it all.
-Back in 2014, Amazon launched the Echo, and it's now up to its second generation model: standing 148 mm tall and sounding pretty decent for its price, with Bluetooth and Wi-Fi connections supported, it's an impressive bit of kit.
+Back in 2014, Amazon launched the Echo.
+Since then, there's been a second generation model: standing 148 mm tall and sounding pretty decent for its price, with Bluetooth and WiFi connections supported, it's an impressive bit of kit.
 It also features that signature blue ring around the top telling you when it's heard the "Alexa" wake word.